 Uber, Lyft and other rideshare companies are on roadways throughout California 24 hours a day.
-Indeed, they provide valuable transportation services, but if you’re injured in an accident that was caused by a driver for one of these rideshare companies, you’ll want to consult with and retain Maison Law to represent you right away.
+Indeed, they provide valuable transportation services, but if you sustain injuries in an accident because of a driver for one of these rideshare companies, consult with and retain Maison Law to represent you right away.
 Here’s why.

 How Does Rideshare Insurance Work After an Accident in California?

 According to the Wall Street Journal, Uber alone purports to have 200,000 drivers in California.
-Drivers for Lyft and other rideshare companies might make up another 200,000.
-All of these drivers use their own personal vehicles to provide customers with transportation services.
+Independent contractors for Lyft and other rideshare services might make up another 200,000.
+All of these drivers use their own motor vehicles to provide customers with transportation services.
+They’re so prominent that they’re currently big players in the food delivery industry.
 What comes to issue is their rideshare insurance coverage.

-A seriously injured car accident victim might be told that rideshare coverage doesn’t apply to an accident, and he or she must make their claim against the rideshare driver’s personal insurance.
-That driver’s insurance coverage might be as low as California’s minimum mandatory coverage of $15,000 per person and $30,000 per occurrence.
+Insurance reps may tell a seriously injured car accident victim that rideshare coverage doesn’t apply to an accident, and he or she must make their claim against the rideshare driver’s personal insurance.
+That driver’s auto insurance coverage might be as low as California’s minimum mandatory coverage of $15,000 per person and $30,000 per occurrence.
 It’s certainly not sufficient for a fractured leg requiring surgery, screws, and a plate.

 Although the injured claimant is likely a passenger in a rideshare car, he or she might be the driver or passenger of another car.
 The claimant could also be a motorcyclist, bicyclist, or pedestrian who doesn’t have a steel shell and frame around them with crumple zones, airbags, and seat belts.